The B2B Positioning System: How clear positioning unlocks growth, pipeline, and team alignment

 5. The B2B Positioning System (3-Phase Framework)

 Positioning isn’t just something you create once to have sitting in your knowledegebase.
 "Postioning is one of the key marketing fundamentals (next to messsaging, processes and target group knowledge).
-Without it you just burn resources, people and exitement" (Mario from Nima Labs).
+Without it you just burn resources, people and exitement"

 The most effective B2B companies use a 3-phase system that aligns strategy, messaging, funnel, and team behavior.